-Benefit Description You pay Outpatient hospital or ambulatory surgical center High Option Standard Option Operating, recovery, and other treatment rooms \$50 per admission \$200 per admission Prescribed drugs and medicines Lab, X-rays, and other diagnostic tests Blood and blood products Pre-surgical testing Dressing, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Skilled nursing care benefits High Option Standard Option Up to 100 days per benefit period when you need full-time skilled nursing care.
+Dona 64 Dona 11-41-11 Variation Benefit Description Inpatient hospital (cont.)
+High Option You pay Standard Option Basic Option 1 , , 0 1 - • Note: You may receive covered hospital services for certain dental procedures if a Plan physician determines you need to be hospitalized for reasons unrelated to the dental procedure.
+The need for anesthesia, by itself, is not such a condition.
+Nothing Nothing 20% of our allowance Not covered: All charges All charges All charges • Custodial care and care in an intermediate care facility Non-covered facilities, such as nursing homes Personal comfort items, such as barber services, and guest meals and beds • Private nursing care, except when medically necessary • Inpatient dental procedures Outpatient hospital or ambulatory surgical center High Option Standard Option Basic Option Operating, recovery, and other treatment rooms \$50 per admission \$200 per admission 20% of our allowance Prescribed drugs and medicines • Lab, X-rays, and other diagnostic tests Blood and blood products Pre-surgical testing Dressing, casts, and sterile tray services Medical supplies and equipment, including oxygen Anesthetics and anesthesia service Skilled nursing care benefits High Option Standard Option Basic Option Up to 100 days per benefit period when you need full-time skilled nursing care.
 A benefit period begins when you enter a hospital or skilled nursing facility and ends when you have not been a patient in either a hospital or skilled nursing facility for 60 consecutive days.
-Nothing Nothing All necessary services are covered, including: Room and board General nursing care Medical social services Prescribed drugs, biological supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility Not covered: All charges All charges Custodial care and care in an intermediate care facility Personal comfort items, such as telephone, television, barber services, and guest meals and beds Hospice care High Option Standard Option Supportive and palliative care for a terminally ill member: Nothing Nothing • The Services are provided inside our Service Area or inside California but within 15 miles or 30 minutes from our Service Area (including a friend's or relative's home even if you live there temporarily) Services are provided in the home, when a Plan physician determines that it is feasible to maintain effective supervision and control of your care in your home.
-Services include inpatient care under limited circumstances, outpatient care and family counseling.
-A Plan physician must certify that you have a terminal illness, with a life expectancy of approximately twelve months or less.
+Nothing Nothing 20% of our allowance All necessary services are covered, including: Room and board General nursing care Medical social services Prescribed drugs, biological supplies, and equipment, including oxygen, ordinarily provided or arranged by the skilled nursing facility

-Hospice care - continued on next page
+Skilled nursing care benefits - continued on next page